Defending speeding tickets

-Defending tickets is about more than avoiding a fine
+Defending tickets is about more than simply avoiding a fine

 Defending a speeding ticket in Ontario is about more than avoiding a fine—it is about safeguarding your legal rights, your driving record, and your insurance costs.
 Under Ontario’s Highway Traffic Act(HTA), speeding is treated as a strict liability offence, which means the prosecution only needs to prove that you drove above the posted speed limit, not that you intended to do so.
 However, a strict liability offence does not equate to automatic conviction.